Samibo-cmd/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-2-path contains a command to add a directory to PATH 3-paths contains a command to list the content of PATH and count them 4-global_variables contains a command to display environmant variable
+2-path contains a command to add a directory to PATH 3-paths contains a command to list the content of PATH and count them 4-global_variables contains a command to display environmant variable 5-local_variables contains a command to create global, local variables, and function